ibmverse/verse-developer/tutorials/4_implementation.md

 ![automatically show index.html](img/4_show_index.png)
 This will allow you to use the Web Server URL shown in the section below without appending `/index.html` after the URL.

 Afterwards, toggle the __Web Server: STARTED__ button to stop, then restart the web server.
 Once the server is started (indicated by a blue color on the button), you can access index.html by clicking on the link provided under the __Web Server URL(s)__ section, or by typing that address yourself into the browser.
-You shall see the index page we just made show up in the browser.
-There won't be much showing up in that page just yet.
+You shall see the web page you created in the previous step pops up in a separate window.
+There won't be much showing up on that page as you are not accessing it via Verse.
 ![server toggle button](img/4_toggle_server.png)